 - It moisturizes dry skin.

 - It has no parabens, phthalates, or sulfates.

 - The soap contains rosemary leaf and frankincense extracts, which may irritate sensitive skin

 This soap from Tom’s of Maine is made with simple ingredients like aloe vera, which helps soothe skin, and glycerin, which moisturizes.

 It’s fragrance-free, which is great for sensitive skin, since synthetic scents can cause irritation.
 It’s also a good choice if you’re looking for something truly unscented.
-While many fragrance-free products still have a little bit of scent, users report this soap has no smell at all.
+While many fragrance-free products still have a little bit of scent, users say this soap has no smell at all.

 Dove Beauty Bar for Sensitive Skin

-This Dove soap is made specifically for sensitive skin and easy to find at most drugstores.
+This Dove soap is made specifically for sensitive skin but works for all skin types.
 It’s hypoallergenic and made with moisturizing cream so it won’t dry out skin or leave it feeling tight.